How to Test MAP Coffee & Snack Packaging

 Step 1: Apply the Septum

-Step 2: Install the Filter
+Step 2: Install and Verify the Filter

 Step 3: Pierce and Sample

-Step 4: Analyze the Reading
+Step 4: Interpret the Reading

 Step 5: Withdraw and Seal

-Common Mistakes to Avoid
+Common Mistakes and How to Avoid Them

 Mistake